 - TRAFFIC JAMS NOW

-This is the current number of traffic jams (and their total length) right now, based on TomTom’s real-time traffic information.
+The current number of traffic jams (and their total length), based on TomTom’s real-time traffic information.